cblan7/traffic-light-controller/README.md

 - State-based sequencing
 - Timing control using combinational logic
 - LED outputs to represent traffic signals
+- Designed and tested using CircuitVerse simulation environment

 ## How It Works
 The circuit controls two traffic light systems: